 \subsection{Evaluation}

-The models evaluated in our study vary significantly in both architecture and scale.
-All experiments are conducted on NVIDIA A800 GPUs with 80 GB of memory.
-To ensure the fidelity and reproducibility of our results, we strictly follow the official implementations and configurations released by the model developers.
-Detailed specifications of the evaluated models are summarized in Table~\ref{tab:multimodal_model_configuration}. \paragraph{Prompts.} For models that do not require thinking, we use the prompt in Figure~\ref{fig:prompt_vanilla} to guide their concise responses.
-For \MODEL, we use the same prompt in Figure~\ref{fig:prompt_see_think_answer} as in the training stage.
-For other thinking models, we follow the official prompts specified by their developers. \paragraph{Hyper-parameters.}For QwenVL-based models, in particular Qwen2.5-VL, MiMo-VL, and our \MODEL, we perform evaluation with the number of video frames ranges from 4 to 32, while the video resolution is fixed at $256 \times 28 \times 28$ pixels.
-For other open-source and proprietary models, we fix the maximum number of input video frames to 32 to ensure comparability.
-Except for proprietary models, which are evaluated with a temperature of 1.0, all open-source models are evaluated with a temperature of 0.1 and a top\_p value of 0.001.
+The models evaluated in our study vary significantly in architecture and scale.
+All experiments are conducted on NVIDIA A800 GPUs with 80 GB memory.
+To ensure reproducibility, we follow the official implementations and configurations released by the model developers.

+\paragraph{\textbf{Prompts.}} For models that do not require explicit thinking, we use the prompt in Fig.~\ref{fig:prompt_vanilla} to guide concise responses.
+For \MODEL, we use the same \textit{See--Think--Answer} prompt as in training.
+For other thinking models, we follow the official prompts specified by their developers.

+\paragraph{\textbf{Hyperparameters.}} For QwenVL-based models, including Qwen2.5-VL, MiMo-VL, and \MODEL, we evaluate with video frame counts ranging from 4 to 32 and fix the video resolution to $256 \times 28 \times 28$ pixels.
+For other open-source and proprietary models, we fix the maximum number of input video frames to 32 for comparability.
+Except for proprietary models, which are evaluated with temperature 1.0, all open-source models are evaluated with temperature 0.1 and top-$p$ 0.001.